© 2024 Connecticut Public

 In an unsigned, one-sentence order, the court said: "The application to vacate injunction presented to Justice Kagan and by her referred to the Court is denied."

 Under Nevada law, if minor political parties, like the Green Party, want to appear on the general election ballot, they are required to gather signatures from registered voters, using the minor party access form.
-Importantly, the form has a sworn statement at the top explicitly states that signatures be from registered voters only.
+Importantly, the form has a sworn statement at the top stating that the person gathering signatures believes that each person signing the petition is a registered voter.
 In July 2023, however, the Nevada Secretary of State’s office incorrectly provided the Green Party with the “ballot initiative” form, which lacks the sworn registration statement.

 When the secretary of state’s office certified the Green Party for the ballot, the state Democratic Party challenged that decision, pointing out that the wrong form was used and that the signatures were therefore invalid.